 A PhD in Biostatistics is often intended for students with a strong undergraduate preparation in mathematics.
-Students could study to develop a sound grasp of biostatistical methods, theory and practice.
-To earn their PhD, students may need to complete about 133 credits of courses, electives, reading, research and a final dissertation.
-This may take a full-time student about 4-5 years to complete post-bachelor.
+Students could study biostatistical methods, theory and practice.
+To earn their PhD, students may need to complete about 133 credits of courses, electives, reading, research, and a final dissertation.
+This may take a full-time student about 4-5 years to complete post-bachelor's degree.

-A PhD in Electrical Engineering could be an individualized program where students might analyze current literature, develop theory, perform experiments and develop their own research studies.
+A PhD in Electrical Engineering is an individualized program where students analyze current doctrine and literature, develop theory, perform experiments and develop their own research studies.
 For instance, candidates might have the opportunity to complete a PhD in several distinct areas of research.
-These could span topics such as wireless communication, shipboard crane control and humanoid robotics among others.
+These could span topics such as wireless communication, shipboard crane control, and humanoid robotics among others.

 A PhD in Engineering might address both fundamental and applied research problems in areas such as transportation, energy, communications and healthcare.
 A curriculum might be both disciplinary and interdisciplinary as students may be expected to build technical strength and to conduct independent, collaborative and original research.

-A PhD in Engineering Management might enable students to gain tools that are vital to assess the potential of innovative ideas, protect an organization’s intellectual property, and bring new ideas to fruition.
-Applicants may need a masters degree.
+A PhD in Engineering Management program covers how to assess the potential of innovative ideas, protect an organization’s intellectual property, and bring new ideas to fruition.
+Applicants may need a master's degree.